SandiAnderson/p3/peer-review2.md

 + Tested in Safari.
 Date shows up as Text..
 I used a date as well with similar issues
 + No indication of required fields, submitted with no data entered
-  * Validation appeared below wach field to indicate that it was required.
+  * Validation appeared below each field to indicate that it was required.
   * Completed all required fields.
 Result displayed below the form.
   * Entered 'today' in the date field, it worked.
 Same with 'next week'
   * entered garbage data in the date field, returned a 500 error.